If you have been accepted, congratulations! Here are the next steps toward enrollment and joining the Tabor College community.

 - Course schedules

-*Students must be accepted and deposited to be advised.
+*Students must be accepted and have made their deposit in order to be advised.

 New Student Orientation

 New student and family orientation is coordinated by the Student Life office.
-Orientation welcomes new students to campus with a series of activities designed to bring students, faculty and staff closer together.
+Orientation welcomes new students to campus with a series of activities designed to bring students, faculty, and staff closer together.
 Orientation is held on three different dates.
-The date of your orientation depends on whether are a fall athlete, incoming freshman or transfer student.
-Students and parents will receive updated information throughout the summer and when they arrive on campus.
+The date of your orientation depends on whether you are a fall athlete, incoming freshman, or transfer student.
+Students and parents will receive updated information throughout the summer, and also when they arrive on campus.